Quick Answer

 - Tree Preservation Plan for any tree exceeding 30 cm DBH on or within 6 m of the lot

-Vaughan additionally requires: an Acoustic Report for any new dwelling unit within 500 m of a major arterial road or highway (this catches a lot of Vaughan since Highway 7, Highway 400, and Highway 407 cross the city); an Energy Efficiency Design Summary for new builds; and where applicable, an Oak Ridges Moraine Conservation Plan compliance letter for properties in the protected zone.
-The eVaughan portal handles digital submissions.
+Vaughan additionally requires: an Acoustic Report for any new dwelling unit within 500 m of a major arterial road or highway (Highway 7, Highway 400, and Highway 407 all cross the city, so this catches many properties); an Energy Efficiency Design Summary for new builds; and where applicable, an Oak Ridges Moraine Conservation Plan compliance letter for properties in the protected zone.
+The eVaughan portal handles all digital submissions.

 The Vaughan Permit Process Step by Step

-- Zoning pre-check, Vaughan's zoning by-law 1-88 (under modernization to align with Bill 23) governs most residential lots; book a Pre-Submission Consultation if your project tests setback, lot coverage, or height limits.
+- Zoning pre-check: Vaughan's updated zoning by-law, modernized through 2025 to align with Bill 23 and provincial housing legislation, governs most residential lots; book a Pre-Submission Consultation if your project tests setback, lot coverage, or height limits.

-- Deficiency response, about 55% of first submissions get a deficiency notice; resubmit via portal.
+- Deficiency response: roughly 55% of first submissions receive a deficiency notice; resubmit via portal.

-- Construction inspections, book through portal; standard residential project requires 6–9 inspections.
+- Construction inspections: book through portal; standard residential projects require 6–9 inspections.

 Processing Timelines in Vaughan